Buxton Walks and Walking Guide

-Buxton is surrounded by the Peak District National Park.
+Find circular wlks near Buxton which is surrounded by the Peak District National Park.
 It is perfectly placed for walking in many areas in the northwest of the National Park.
 Dovedale and the Manifold Valley.
 The town has excellent local amenities including cafés, bars and restaurants.
 Accommodation in the area is varied including campsites and caravan parks.
 Public transport does provide links to some of the walks in this beautiful area and there is a rail service from Stockport and Manchester.
 Highlights include Upper Dovedale including Chrome Hill, the Roaches, Three Shires Head and the Goyt Valley and surrounding hills.

 ★ = GPS file available

 |Three Shires Head from Danebower Hollow